JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_completion.md

 Implementing the [`CompletionContributor`](%gh-ic%/platform/analysis-api/src/com/intellij/codeInsight/completion/CompletionContributor.java) interface gives you the greatest control over the operation of code completion for your language.
 Register in `com.intellij.completion.contributor` extension point and specify `language` attribute (unless it works on any supported language).

-> Note that the JavaDoc of that class contains a detailed FAQ for implementing code completion.
+> Note that the Javadoc of that class contains a detailed FAQ for implementing code completion.
 >
 {style="note"}